jefler10/IE7374-RAG-AI-Study-Companion/README.md

 ## Project Overview

-This project develops a personalized AI study companion using Retrieval-Augmented Generation (RAG) for technical learning.

-The current implementation uses introductory biology textbook material to generate educational study resources, including:
+This project develops a Retrieval-Augmented Generation (RAG)-based AI study companion for technical learning.
+The final proof of concept uses introductory biology material from Biology LibreTexts to generate concise, grounded educational explanations.

-- Student-friendly summaries
-- Flashcards
-- Multiple-choice questions
-- Definitions
-- Concept explanations
-- Topic comparisons

-The system combines semantic passage retrieval with a pretrained generative language model.
-For each student query, the pipeline retrieves a relevant textbook passage and provides that passage to the model as supporting context.
+For each student query, the system retrieves relevant textbook passages using semantic similarity and provides that context to google/flan-t5-base.
+The final experiment compares instruction-only generation with RAG using retrieval depths of k=1, k=3, and k=5.

-The system produces two types of responses:

-1. A **baseline output** generated from the instruction without retrieved context
-2. A **RAG output** generated from the same instruction with a retrieved textbook passage
+The system is designed as a modular pipeline that could later be adapted to additional subjects by replacing the source material.

 ---